-The Atlanta based Hard Rock Cafe is located in a centralized downtown location.
-They specialize in creative cocktails and over-the-top desserts as well as consistently delicious food.
+The Atlanta based Hard Rock Cafe is located in a centralized downtown location and specialize in creative cocktails and over-the-top desserts, as well as consistently delicious food.
 HRC’s collection of historic rock exhibits are from musicians that originated or became famous under the Mason-Dixon line.
 Make sure to visit their legendary gift shop where you can pick up cool t-shirts, accessories, and a few surprises.
 Hard Rock’s collector pins are a fun souvenir and make for a cool collection.

 #3 Share the Love of Coca-Cola

 Whether you are a Coca-Cola, Diet Coke, Sprite, Fanta Orange, or Dasani drinker (over 500 in total), all worlds unite in this fascinating museum inspired by our lifelong love of Coca-Cola beverages.
 The iconic soda was founded in Atlanta by Pharmacist John B. Pemberton in 1886.
 Since 2007, the World of Coca-Cola has attracted visitors from around the world.
 A beverage of choice is provided upon entry to enjoy while watching an introductory film.
 Surrounding you, a mini-museum of Coke artifacts are on display to allow for a stroll down memory lane.